marcelfonteles/iris-project-02/readme.md

 1. Table Person

 ```
-    /api/person                  -> Show all records from table Person
+    /api/people                         -> Show all records from table Person
-    /api/find/{BusinessEntityID} -> Find one record with BusinessEntityID
+    /api/people/find/{BusinessEntityID} -> Find one record with BusinessEntityID
-    /api/findby/{field}/{value}  -> Find one record with the combination field/value informed
+    /api/people/findby/{field}/{value}  -> Find one record with the combination field/value informed
+    /api/people/findall/{field}/{value} -> Find all records with the combination field/value informed
+    /api/people/create                  -> Create one record from JSON
 ```